BobGerman/Ignite24-Labs/LAB-446/instructions.md

 - **ILoggerFactory**: Used for logging messages to the output pane for debugging.
 - **PromptManager**: Determines the location of prompt templates.
 - **ActionPlanner**: Determines which model and prompt should be used when handling a user message.
-By default, the planner uses a prompt template named 'Chat'.
+By default, the planner uses a prompt template named **Chat**.
 - **ApplicationBuilder**: Creates an object which represents a Bot that can handle incoming activities.

 The agent is added as a transient service which means that everytime a message is recieved from the Bot Framework, our agent code will be executed.